OctopusDeploy/blog/blog/2023-05/how-to-measure-mean-time-to-resolve/index.md

 Periodic reviews let you review recent incidents to find patterns and think up improvements in the absence of *incident adrenaline*.

-Learning from incidents is more important than achieving some arbitrary goals around time to recover.
+Learning from incidents is more important than achieving arbitrary goals around time to recover.

 ## Conclusion